-I make these blog posts for myself, so I can find my favorite recipes quickly and easily and this way I can share them with you and you can find them quickly and easily too.
+I make these blog posts for myself, so I can find my favorite recipes quickly and easily and this way I can share them with you.
+You can find them quickly and easily too.

 If you like these Paleo snacks for kids, you may also like these recipes: